AgentCyrusJr/LeetCode/README.md

 7th update to current version on 2016/11/21, 200 AC.
 Final exam is coming and so is the winter.

+8th update to current version on 2016/12/2, with 236 accepted.
+First update after unlocking the Premium.

 code written in Java

 IDE: eclipse